EENI Global Business School

 Business in Ireland, Dublin, Foreign Trade

-Economy of Ireland (Celtic Tiger) Distribution and Sales.
+Economy of Ireland (Celtic Tiger) Distribution, Logistics and Sales.
 Ryanair.
 Facebook

 1. Introduction to the Republic of Ireland (EU): the Celtic Tiger